 R = [2,1.8,2.2]; J = [.02,.03,.01];

-Open the Control System Designer, importing the array of plant models.
+Open Control System Designer, and import the array of plant models. using the following command.

 The root locus editor displays the root locus for the nominal model and the closed-loop pole locations associated with the other plant models.

-The Bode editor displays both the nominal model response and responses of the other plant models.
+The Bode editor displays both the nominal model response and the responses of the other plant models.

 The step responses show that reference tracking is not achieved for any of the plant models.

-Using the tools in the Control System Designer, design the following compensator for reference tracking.
+Using the tools in Control System Designer, design the following compensator for reference tracking.

 The resulting design is shown below.
 The closed-loop step response shows that the goal of reference tracking is achieved with zero steady-state error for all models defined in the plant set.
 However, if a zero percent overshoot requirement is necessary, not all responses would satisfy this requirement.